ottogroup/pantheon/terraform/modules/azure-entra/README.md

 # Azure Entra Permission Terraform Module

-This Terraform module assigns a directory role (e.g., Directory Reader) to an Azure Service Principal in Microsoft Entra ID (Azure AD).
+This Terraform module assigns a directory role (e.g., Directory Readers) to an Azure Service Principal in Microsoft Entra ID (Azure AD).
 It is typically used to grant permissions such as listing users and groups.

 ## Features
-- Assign any Azure AD directory role (e.g., Directory Reader) to a service principal
+- Assign any Azure AD directory role (e.g., Directory Readers) to a service principal

 ## Requirements
 - Terraform >= 1.0